danigalindo10/to-do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Testing To Do list: part 2
 > In this project I created a functional to do list using a simple HTML list and displaying the list dynamically.
 You can add tasks and remove them manually.
-All of this implementing ES6 syntax, also this project have been tested.
+All of this implementing ES6 syntax, also this project have been tested using jest.

 ## Built With
 - HTML